 With plausible examples of basic rule-following, such as those given above, it may be hard to imagine that any creature, human or otherwise, could try to track a property without having a word to refer to that property or, equivalently, a word to express the concept under which it is viewed.
 Trying to track the property may consist as a matter of practice in trying to use a relevant word only in the presence of the appropriate property.
 But even if the effort to track a property is essentially connected with having a word for it—or at least being able to use words to identify it—this should not be taken to indicate that the problem primarily concerns how we learn to use that word.
 The main problem is how we can identify a basic property, or any such basic entity, as something to guide us in judging that it is present in certain cases and absent in others.

-The problem in Wittgenstein
+2.4 The Problem in Wittgenstein

 The rule-following issue, as we have described it here, is at the center of Wittgenstein’s discussion, and indeed Kripke’s commentary.
 Kripke (1982: 24) puts the problem nicely when he formulates the requirement for the direct tracking of a property or other basic entity.
-The requirement is normative, and manifestly normative, in character: that the property involved ‘should tell me what I ought to do in each new instance’.
-If it didn’t speak to me in some such sense, he suggests, then to judge that the property is present in a this or that case would be to ‘make an unjustified leap in the dark’ (Kripke 1982: 10).
+The requirement is normative, and manifestly normative, in character: it requires that the property involved ‘should tell me what I ought to do in each new instance’.
+If it didn’t speak to me in some such sense, he suggests, then to judge that the property is present in this or that case would be to ‘make an unjustified leap in the dark’ (Kripke 1982: 10).

 Wittgenstein’s (1958: §175) discussion highlights the challenge of explaining basic rule-following in much the same way, arguing that the target involved—the property tracked—should guide me, as he puts it.
-It may seem that in following a rule I was just moved to go one way rather than another.
-But that seems wrong, he writes: ‘I feel as if there must have been something else’. ‘"For surely," I tell myself, "I was being guided”’.
+It may seem that, in following a rule, I was just moved to go one way rather than another.
+But that seems wrong, he writes: ‘I feel as if there must have been something else’. ‘“For surely,” I tell myself, “I was being guided”’.
 The problem, then, is to say how a basic property could guide me across cases: how, in Kripke’s phrase, it could tell me which cases are instances of the property, which not.

 It would be unilluminating, according to Wittgenstein, to say in the sort of example he has in mind that I just grasp the nature of the property, the sense of the concept or word that ascribes it (see too Kripke 1982: 54).
-"It's as if we could grasp the whole use of a word in a flash", so I may think (Wittgenstein 1958: §197).
+“It’s as if we could grasp the whole use of a word in a flash,” so I may think (Wittgenstein 1958: §197).
 But how is that grasp, that intuition, to guide me?
 An ‘inner voice’ tells me, someone may suggest.
 But ‘how do I know how I am to obey it?
-And how do I know that it doesn't mislead me?
+And how do I know that it doesn’t mislead me?
 For if it can guide me right, it can also guide me wrong’ (Wittgenstein 1958: §213).